bwilsoncc/clatsop_buildings/README.md

-# clatsop_buildings
 # Clatsop County Oregon building footprints

+in ESRI shapefile format

+This is where they came from:
-1. Downloaded Oregon data from https://github.com/Microsoft/USBuildingFootprints

-Then using ESRI model in Toolbox.tbx,
+I downloaded Oregon data from https://github.com/Microsoft/USBuildingFootprints, then using an ESRI model in Toolbox.tbx,

-2. Converted to shapefile oregon_buildings.
+1. Converted to shapefile oregon_buildings.

-3. Selected shapes in Clatsop County.
+2. Selected shapes in Clatsop County.

-4. Exported to shapefile clatsop_buildings in web mercator projection.
+3. Exported to shapefile clatsop_buildings in web mercator projection.

+There is also an MXD file here that I used to publish the footprints to ArcGIS.